-Marian is a first year student in the Women’s History Graduate Program.
+Marian is a first year student in the Women’s History Graduate Program at Sarah Lawrence College.

 On March 5, 1954, Universal International Pictures released the groundbreaking Science Fiction film Creature from the Black Lagoon across the United States.
 The film details a scientific exploration of the Amazon River when the discovery of the prehistoric fossils of the “Gill-Man” are found in the Black Lagoon.
 Returning from his ancient sleep, the Gill-Man resurfaces and falls in love with Kay Lawrence (played by Julie Adams).
 With its intricate costume and make-up design for the Gill-Man, Creature from the Black Lagoon impacted the future of Sci-Fi b-movies, and creature features.
 Often, George “Bud” Westmore receives credit for the entirety of the design efforts that went into creating the creature.
 In recent years, fans of the feature demanded that Millicent Patrick receive credit where credit is due, and where Westmore denied it.